-On Thursdays you need to try lots of different types of exercise, the challenge is to see how fast you can make your heart beat!
+On Thursdays you need to try lots of different types of moving your body.
 There is one rule - you just complete the exercise for at least 2 minutes before you take your pulse.
 Then simply fill out the log on the sheet (or copy it and write it down on some scrap paper).
 Enjoy!